Sunday, December 13, 2009

 o The listener’s response and follow-up questions satisfy you.

-Here's what I tell fellow golfers between swings: "I introduce professional service providers to business executives."
+Here's what I tell fellow golfers between swings: "I help executives solve problems via introductions to professional service providers."
 Then I answer their burning questions.

 Thursday, August 20, 2009